-- 1. Applicants who are siblings (brothers/sisters) of current pupils. - 2.
-Applicants who are resident within the Navan Parish boundary.
-Proof of address is therefore required as supporting documentation with each application. - 3.
+- 1. Applicants who are siblings (brothers/sisters) of current pupils and children of staff members. - 2.
+Applicants who are resident within the Navan Parish boundary. - 3.
 All other applicants.

 In the event that there are two or more students tied for a place or places in any of the selection criteria categories above (the number of applicants exceeds the number of remaining places), the following arrangements will apply: